 Apostle Islands National Lakeshore, near the tip of the Bayfield Peninsula in northern Wisconsin, includes 21 islands in Lake Superior and a 12-mile-long narrow strip of mainland shoreline (see figure 2).
-The park is located in Bayfield and Ashland counties, within the ancestral homeland of the Ojibwe people.
+The park is located in Bayfield and Ashland counties.
 Established by an act of Congress (Public Law 91-424) on September 26, 1970, the purpose of the park is "to conserve and develop for the benefit, inspiration, education, recreational use, and enjoyment of the public" the islands and their related geographic, scenic, and scientific values (see appendix A for the park's enabling legislation).